GoogleCloudPlatform/ai-on-gke/slurm-on-gke/README.md

 This step deletes all the resources that you created previously: the GKE cluster, the VPC network, the firewall rules, and the Google Cloud project.

+## Disclaimer

+This project welcomes contributions but operates with a best-effort maintenance approach.
+Please review our [CONTRIBUTING](https://github.com/GoogleCloudPlatform/ai-on-gke/blob/main/contributing.md) for guidelines on how to contribute effectively and understand the review process.

 ## License

 * The use of the assets contained in this repository is subject to compliance with [Google's AI Principles](https://ai.google/responsibility/principles/)